Washington Social Work Licensing Requirements

-3. Take and pass the ASWB advanced generalist exam.
+4. Take and pass the ASWB Advanced Generalist exam.

 Licensed Independent Clinical Social Worker (LICSW)

-Individuals hoping to become licensed independent clinical social workers (LICSWs) will be able to practice independently or without supervision in the state of Washington.
-An LICSW is the highest license a social worker in the state can hold.
-Licensure candidates must possess a master’s degree in social work from a CSWE-accredited school.
-LICSW applicants must have a certain number of hours of experience, pass the ASWB examination, and submit an application to the Washington Health Department.
+Becoming licensed as a Licensed Independent Clinical Social Worker (LICSW) will allow you to practice independently in the state of Washington.
+An LICSW is the highest level license a social worker in the state can hold.
+Licensure candidates must possess a master’s or doctoral degree in social work from a CSWE-accredited school.
+To become licensed as an LICSW, you must complete a certain amount of post-graduate work experience, pass the ASWB Clinical examination, and submit an application to the Department.
 Continue reading for details on the steps to becoming an LICSW.

-Because LICSWs can practice independently, they must have more experience than that of an LASW; LICSW candidates must have 4,000 hours of post-graduate, social work experience in no less than three years.
-1,000 of those hours must be supervised by an LICSW and must be face-to-face client contact.
-Additionally, 130 hours must under direct supervision– 70 of which can be group supervision and the other 60 must be one-on-one supervision.
-LICSW candidates must take four hours of HIV/AIDS training.
+Because LICSWs can practice independently, they must have more experience than an LASW; LICSW candidates must complete 4,000 hours of postgraduate clinical social work experience in no less than three years.
+1,000 of those hours must be face-to-face client contact under the supervision of an LICSW.
+While completing these hours, you must spend at least 130 hours must under direct supervision.
+At least 70 of your supervision hours must be with an LICSW, though any portion of the remaining 60 can come from another qualified mental health services provider.

-After satisfying the above steps and successfully passing the clinical ASWB exam, you will become a licensed independent clinical social worker (LICSW) in the state of Washington and be eligible to practice without supervision.
+After satisfying the above steps and successfully passing the ASWB Clinical exam, the Department will grant your Licensed Independent Clinical Social Worker license.
+This will allow you to practice in the state of Washington without supervision.